mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 Some options are btrfs specific (autodefrag,space_cache=v2,nodatacow) you can delete these if you use another filesystem.

+Set hidepid=invisible for extra security (note this can cause some software to not function properly because it hides process IDs from the user).

 **hosts**

 Here you can put your favourite IPs to do domain name lookups locally (or build your own local DNS server), you need to use a DNS client first to lookup domains or use the routers DNS server and then add the IPs and domain names to the hosts file.